paxdotdev/docs/src/intro-current-status.md

 ```

 #### Cross-platform++
-Further, significant work remains to run Pax on more screens.
+Further work remains to run Pax on more screens.
 To support a new platform (like Android,) a new `chassis` and `dev harness` must be built.
-Thus far, two `(chassis, dev harness)` have been built:  see `pax-chassis-macos/` and `pax-chassis-web/`.
+Thus far, two `(chassis, dev harness)` pairs have been built:  see `pax-chassis-macos/` and `pax-chassis-web/`.

 In order to support Linux, Windows, Android, and iOS, a `chassis` and `dev harness` will need to be written for each platform.
 In good news, it's not a crazy amount of work — the bulk is in:
  1. writing a low-level bridge in a platform-native language (e.g. Swift on macOS) to accept the C structs that pass over the wire from the Pax engine, and